jishen-harilal/jse-stock-visualiser/README.md

    python JSE_StockVisualiser.py
    ```

-2. The script will scrape data, generate the 'Market Carpet' visualization, and save the results in an Excel workbook e.g.`JSE_SFL_1710153464.xlsx`.
+2. The script will scrape data, generate the 'Market Carpet' visualisation, and save the results in an Excel workbook e.g.`JSE_SFL_1710153464.xlsx`.

 ### Configuration